p0te/wim_recruitment_task/readme.md

 ## Getting something that works
 The first step was to import the data and getting a way to output the assignments.
 After doing this, I spent some time to make some rules for assignment (like setting up a distance matrix and assigning the furthest two towers some frequencies and working from there), but after talking to some other engineers and doing some research, I decided to go with a more formal approach, namely defining an objective function and maximizing its output using some algorihm
 # Objective Function
+The objective function adds the distance between any 2 towers with the same frequencies, and assigns a bonus to any towers with unique frequencies.
+The function is typed out in latex and rendered in PDF.
+It's in the repo
 # Greedy Algorithm